-Gabriela Barnett, LPC-MHSP
+Gabi Barnett, LPC-MHSP

 in Brentwood and throughout TN

-I’m Gabi and I want to help you celebrate YOU!
+I’m Gabi, and I want to help you celebrate you—

 -